Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-I spend a lot of time in conversations with founders and investors asking the same question.
+Founders and PE-backed buyers keep asking me the same question.
 Is Iowa a buy, build, or wait?
-The honest answer is that it depends on what you already operate, what level of care you want to deliver, and how much pre-revenue runway you can carry while Iowa HHS works through application volume that nobody is pretending is small.
+The honest answer depends on what you already operate, the level of care you want to deliver, and how much pre-revenue runway you can carry while Iowa HHS works through application volume.
+What is not in dispute: demand is real, the state needs capacity, and the licensure pathway is workable if you respect it.

 The Regulators Who Actually Matter